gullwings13/weather-app/README.md

-# Building a weather app!!
+# Build a Weather App

 Here's an exciting challenge: You'll be building a small weather app, using your newfound skills with APIs!